Increase 3 times your chances of landing an offer Register ×

 The brevity of the final recommendation belies its importance.
 In real life consulting, the recommendation is what the client has potentially paid millions for - from their point of view, it is the only thing that matters.

-In an interview, your performance in this final summing up of your case is going to significantly colour your interviewer’s parting impression of you - and thus your chances of getting hired!
+In a case interview, your performance in this final summing up of your case is going to significantly colour your interviewer’s parting impression of you - and thus your chances of getting hired!

 So, how do we do it right?